Due to missing data, a comprehensive national summary of the homeschool landscape is impossible. However, available estimates offer valuable insights.

 The states control homeschool policy and regulation, and each state does it differently.
 Some states call the practice homeschooling or home education, but in others, it is considered a form of private or nonpublic schooling.
 Some states even have multiple pathways to homeschooling.

-Although the practice of homeschooling is considered legal in all states, precisely how homeschooling is regulated and the amount of regulation varies considerably.
+While homeschooling is legal in all states, regulations vary widely in terms of implementation and extent.
 For example, some states do not require families to notify local school officials of their intent to homeschool, while others require official notice once or annually.
 Other requirements that differ by state include parent or instructor educational qualifications, assessment requirements, state-mandated subjects, and immunization requirements.

 States also differ in terms of compulsory ages for schooling, homeschooled students’ access to special education services, and their access to other public school offerings such as courses, sports, and clubs.
 The maps below depict differences in minimum age and total compulsory years across states.